• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Yakiimo, Slow Roasted Japanese Sweet Potatoes, is a 1-ingredient simple snack made by just roasting sweet potatoes.
+Slow-roasted Japanese Sweet Potatoes are a 1-ingredient, simple snack made by just roasting sweet potatoes.
+It's called Yakiimo in Japanese and is widely enjoyed in Japan.
 Slow-roasted sweet potatoes become so sweet and creamy without adding any sugar, making them the perfect healthy snack with vitamins and fiber.

 Yakiimo made with Japanese sweet potato nreak in half and placed on a table

 This recipe is perfect for meal prep!
 Make a big batch and refrigerate or freeze them to enjoy later.
-If you have some leftovers, try the Sweet Potato Truffles recipe for indulging snack time.
+If you have some leftovers, use them up in Sweet Potato Truffles and

 Jump to: